Peri-urban Deer Management

 • Once established, deer in peri-urban areas are very difficult and expensive to control.

 • In peri-urban areas, deer can reach high densities.
-This is they have lots of food and it is hard to cull.
+This is because they have lots of food and are hard to cull in these areas.

 • Deer in peri-urban areas can encourage illegal hunting.
 People may access private land unlawfully and/or shoot across it.
-They may also use high-powered firearms near homes.
+They may also use high-powered firearms close to peoples homes.

 • Standard fencing is ineffective as an exclusion method for deer.
-So, it is not feasible to fence deer away from roads, parks, gardens, vineyards, or orchards.
+It is not feasible to fence deer away from roads, parks, gardens, vineyards, or orchards.

 7 deer in a suburban front yard eating the lawn